nodogsplash/nodogsplash/docs/source/fas.rst

 **Running on uhttpd with PHP**:

- Install the modules php7 and php7-cgi on LEDE for a simple example.
+ Install the modules php7 and php7-cgi on OpenWrt for a simple example.
 Further modules may be required depending on your requirements.

 To enable php in uhttpd you must add the line: